g30r93g/homebridge-panasonic/README.md

 ✅ Input switching

 ## Version Notes
 The reported power state of the TV should be more stable.
+Any issues regarding power state, please see issue #32.

 ## Requirements